Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Causal Separability of Behaviors via Steering

 \section{Causal Separability of Behaviors via Steering}

 Geometric separability alone does not imply functional independence---just because two features live in different directions does not mean the model uses them independently when generating outputs.
-To test this, we examine whether the behaviors are not only represented differently, but also causally separable---that is, whether we can selectively change one behavior without affecting the others.
+To test this, we examine whether the behaviors are causally separable---that is, whether we can selectively change one behavior without affecting the others.
 If the same internal mechanism underlies multiple sycophantic behaviors, perturbing one direction should influence them all.
 If instead each behavior has its own mechanism, then steering one should selectively affect only that behavior.

 \paragraph{Applying Steering Vectors.} At test time, we intervene directly in the model’s forward pass.
 For each behavior $b\in\{\textsc{SyA},\textsc{GA},\textsc{SyPr}\}$ and layer $\ell$, we add a difference-in-means vector $w_b^{\smash{(\ell)}}$ to the post-layernorm residual stream,